jakelashbrook/dragonsdelight/README.md

 ### **UX Survey**
 As part of my User Experience analysis I decided to run a survey with close family and friends, and the company that the website will be for.
-During the testing phase i deployed the site to GitHub pages and made a survey with the following questions:
+During the testing phase I deployed the site to GitHub pages and made a survey with the following questions:

 - **1. What changes could be made to make the site look more appealing?**